ACtheCoder/DataStructures/README.md

 DataStructures
 ==============

-A place for me to practice coding data structures so I can better understand them
+A place for me to practice coding data structures so I can better understand them.